mandereh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody -> a script that adds execute to all 8-James_Bond -> set all permissions to only others 9-John_Doe -> john doe
+10-mirror_permissions -> setting the permissions of one file to another